Here's what you should know about Donald Trump's conviction in his hush money trial

 The former president’s lawyers called just two witnesses in a sparse defense case, including attorney and former federal prosecutor Robert Costello.
 The defense sought to use Costello to discredit prosecutors’ star witness, Michael Cohen, the Trump attorney-turned-adversary who directly implicated Trump in the hush money scheme.
 But the move may have backfired in devastating fashion because it opened the door for prosecutors to question Costello about a purported pressure campaign aimed at keeping Cohen loyal to Trump after the FBI raided Cohen's property in April 2018.

-Cohen largely kept his cool on the witness stand in the face of heated cross-examination by the defense, who tried to paint him as a liar with a vendetta against his former boss.
-The curt, pugnacious Costello, on the other hand, aggravated the judge — at times in view of the jury — but continuing to speak after objections and rolling his eyes.
+Cohen largely kept his cool on the witness stand in the face of heated cross-examination by the defense.
+The pugnacious Costello, on the other hand, aggravated the judge — at times in view of the jury — but continuing to speak after objections and rolling his eyes.
 At one point, after sending the jury out of the room, the judge became enraged when he said Costello was staring him down.
-Merchan then briefly cleared the courtroom of reporters and scolded Costello, warning that if he acted out again, he’d be removed from the courtroom and his testimony would be stricken.
+Merchan then briefly cleared the courtroom of reporters and scolded Costello, warning that if he acted out again, he’d be removed from the courtroom.

 While projecting confidence, Trump and his campaign also spent weeks trying to undermine the case ahead of a potential conviction.
-He repeatedly called the whole system “rigged" — a term he used to similarly used to falsely describe the election he lost to President Joe Biden in 2020.
+He repeatedly called the whole system “rigged" — a term he also used to falsely describe the election he lost to President Joe Biden in 2020.

-“Mother Teresa could not beat these charge,” he said Wednesday, invoking the Catholic nun and saint as jury deliberations began.
+“Mother Teresa could not beat these charge,” he said Wednesday, invoking the Catholic nun and saint.

-Trump has lambasted the judge, insulted Bragg, and complained about members of the prosecution team.
-He has tried to paint the case as nothing more than a politically-motivated witch hunt.
+Trump has lambasted the judge, insulted Bragg, and complained about members of the prosecution team as he tried to paint the case as nothing more than a politically-motivated witch hunt.

-Trump’s criticism also extended to choices seemingly made by his own legal team.
-He railed that “a lot of key witnesses were not called” by the prosecution -- even though his side chose to call only two witnesses.

 Richer reported from Washington.
 Associated Press reporters Steve Peoples and Jennifer Peltz contributed from New York.